 - Yes, our suppliers

-- · Yes, our customers/clients
+- Yes, our customers/clients

-- · Yes, other partners in the value chain
+- Yes, other partners in the value chain

-- No, we do not engage
+• No, we do not engage

 - Select all that apply for the reporting year, however if you select "No, we do not engage" do not select any of the other options. - Select yes, only if you have engagements that cover GHG emissions and/or climate-related strategies (i.e. target setting, renewable energy procurement, etc.). - Other partners in the value chain are any companies that you work with in your up- or downstream activities that are not your suppliers or customers.
-For example, you could select this option if you engage with your franchisees on GHG emissions and climate change strategies.

-- Note that employees can be treated as value chain partners if they are making their own decisions on, for example, how they commute to work.
+For example, you could select this option if you engage with your franchisees on GHG emissions and climate change strategies. - Note that employees can be treated as value chain partners if they are making their own decisions on, for example, how they commute to work.
 However, if employees are under direction of their manager for business travel then they should not be treated as external to the organization; in this instance, the value chain partner is the provider of the business travel, not the employee.

-Consider your engagement activity with customers/clients and investee companies to encourage better disclosure and practices around climate-related risks.
+• Consider your engagement activity with customers/clients and investee companies to encourage better disclosure and practices around climate-related risks.

-PM3 Water Security
+SME3 Water Security

-[PM 3.1] What are the total volumes of water withdrawn, discharged, and consumed across all your operations, and how do these volumes compare to the previous reporting year?
+[SME3.1] What are the total volumes of water withdrawn, discharged, and consumed across all your operations, how do they compare to the previous reporting year, and how are they forecasted to change?

-This question is only presented if in PM0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.
+This question is only presented if in SME0.6 activities are selected from an activity group classified as high impact, and more 50% of your revenue is associated with the activity: Water Risk Matrix.

-This question incentivizes companies to have a complete view of their water balance at the corporate level.
+This question incentivizes companies to have a complete view of their water balance at the corporate level and to assess anticipated forward trends in water demand, encouraging a transition towards business models which do not pose threats to rivers, lakes, aquifers, and streams.